Evidence Level

 What is the recommended dosage of Rhodiola Rosea?

-The clinically studied dose for Rhodiola Rosea is 200–600 mg/day standardized extract; taken before meals.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 200–600 mg/day standardized extract; taken before meals Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Mild dizziness or agitation in some users, particularly at high doses Dry mouth reported in small percentage of users Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Rhodiola Rosea is well tolerated at studied doses.
+Reported effects can include: Mild dizziness or agitation in some users, particularly at high doses Dry mouth reported in small percentage of users It may also interact with some medications.
+Rhodiola Rosea is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: MAO inhibitors — additive monoamine effects; avoid concurrent use Antidepressants (SSRIs, SNRIs) — theoretical serotonin syndrome risk at high doses Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: MAO inhibitors — additive monoamine effects; avoid concurrent use Antidepressants (SSRIs, SNRIs) — theoretical serotonin syndrome risk at high doses If you take prescription medication, check with a pharmacist or doctor before using it.